Search Knowledge Base by Keyword

 Take Money Out of the S Corp

 Remember, payroll taxes (Social Security and Medicare taxes) are the same as self-employment taxes.
-But they also include unemployment taxes, state disability insurance (such as California’s state disability insurance- CASDI) and other odd-duck local taxes.
-We discussed this in previous sections.
-As an S Corp shareholder, you are taking money out of the business in four ways-
+But they also include unemployment taxes, state disability insurance (such as California’s state disability insurance) and other odd-duck local taxes.
+We discussed this in previous chapter.

 |Source||Payroll Taxes||Income Taxes|

 |Self-Rental (not home office)||No||Maybe|

 This is a bit obvious, right?
 Paying yourself a reasonable shareholder salary is a quick way to pull money out of the business.
 We’ve already touched on reasonable salary theories in an earlier chapter.
 We will explain payroll processing, tax planning, withholdings and cadence in a bit.